WSDOT/BEToolbox/Documentation/src/PGStable/LiftingView.md

 -----|----------
 Factors of Safety | Enter the factors of safety against cracking and failure Evaluate stresses | Select the method for computing and evaluating stresses in the girder.
 Stresses computed for a plumb girder do not account for the tilt of the girder into its equilibrium position.
 Stresses computed for a tilted girder account for the girder tilting into its equilibrium position.
+Compression | Enter the coefficients for computing allowable compression.
+The general compression limit is used for compression stress in the general bending condition (girder weight plus prestress).
+The lateral bending compression limit is used for peak stresses at the section extremities when lateral bending due to girder tilt and wind are considered.
-Compression | Enter the coefficient for computing allowable compression Tension | Enter the coefficients for computing allowable tension with and without sufficient bonded reinforcement
+Tension | Enter the coefficients for computing allowable tension with and without sufficient bonded reinforcement